- Applicant must be 16 years of age, or of junior status.

 - Admission to NNU is officially granted as a temporary student through Extended University Services.
 If the student wishes to be full-time, he or she will be required to complete the university admission process.

-- Enroll in up to 4 credits for $200 per credit during the 2014-15 school year and summer session.
-Additional credits are charged the undergraduate tuition rate - maximum of 11 credits per semester.
+- Enroll in up to 11 credits per semester for $315 per credit during the 2014-15 school year and summer session.

 - Express Education students may enroll in any 1000 or 2000 level course offered.
 There is a maximum of 11 credits per semester for Express students.